aakashs07/character-encoding/README.md

 While dealing with encoding errors, I realized that I should document the basics of character-encoding.
 So, I have created a notebook to share the basics.
+Please feel free to suggest any changes or further improvements at aakash.s.07@outlook.com.
+Thank you.